pods-framework/pods/readme.txt

 * The Pods API allows you to retrieve raw data from and save data to the database.

 = Customized Management Panels =
-Utilize the Pods UI plugin to build your own Custom Management panels for your Pods.
+Utilize the Pods UI plugin (included in the upcoming Pods 2.0) to build your own Custom Management panels for your Pods.
 Get it at: http://wordpress.org/extend/plugins/pods-ui/

 = Migrate! =
 Pods includes a Package Manager, which allows you to import/export your database structure.
 You can select which features you want to "package up" and export it for easy migration.

-Pods also includes an easy to use PHP API to manage all types of Pod-related data for complex operations.
+Pods also includes an easy to use PHP API to allow you to import and export your data via CSV, and other more complex operations.

 = Introduction to the Pods CMS Framework =
 [vimeo http://vimeo.com/15086927]